CodyQin/SGtSNEpiPy/README.md

 ### Introduction

-This is a direct approach in
-comparison to other graph embedding approaches that embed the graph nodes in a higher dimensional space by spectral decomposition or learning, followed by stochastic near-neighbor embedding (SNE).
-The current program implementation is intended for execution on shared-memory computers.

 SG-t-SNE extends t-SNE from point feature data to graph data, especially sparse graphs represented by their adjacency matrices in